 Beginning in summer 2019, the university will also offer a 3-week summer immersion program for high school students (grades 11 and 12), entitled ‘Blockchain, Cryptocurrencies, AI, And Beyond: An Introduction To The Future Of Financial Technology.’
 Columbia is serious about blockchain – in July 2018 it announced it had partnered with IBM to open a center dedicated to research and innovation in blockchain technology and data transparency.

-In Fall 2018, Penn’s Wharton School began offering its first full-credit blockchain course for undergraduate and graduate students, entitled “Blockchain, Cryptocurrency, and Distributed Ledger Technology.”
+In Fall 2018, UPenn’s Wharton School began offering its first full-credit blockchain course for undergraduate and graduate students, entitled “Blockchain, Cryptocurrency, and Distributed Ledger Technology.”

 Since 2015, Princeton has offered a free Massive Open Online Course (MOOC) on blockchain.
 Bitcoin and Cryptocurrency Technologies is an 11-week course taught (and co-created) by Arvind Narayanan, an Associate Professor of Computer Science at Princeton who co-authored a seminal textbook on Bitcoin and Cryptocurrency Technologies.